Uzair-423/DSA-Project/README.md

 * For mac replace 'pip' with 'pip3'

 Add both files to a folder,
-Open the folder in your code editor of choice (We used VScode)
+Open the folder in your code editor of choice (We used VScode) or run directly.

 Run the main.py file and the GUI window(pygame) will pop up.
 - Choose a suitable block on the grid and click it, [selected block will turn BLUE]